tonethar/IGME-430-Spring-2021/core-skills/1-ftp-and-unix.md

 ## II.
 PHP stuff we already did in IGME-330

 ### II-A. Upload *random-jokes.php* to `banjo.rit.edu`
-- Post the **random-jokes.php** file below to banjo at `yourid/430/random-jokes.php` - if you have forgotten how to post files to banjo check out this page: https://github.com/tonethar/IGME-235-Shared/blob/master/notes/core-skills/ftp-upload-walkthrough.md
+- Using the FTP client of your choise (ex.
+[Filezilla](https://filezilla-project.org/)) post the **random-jokes.php** file below to `banjo.rit.edu` at `yourid/430/random-jokes.php`
+- If you have forgotten how to post files to banjo check out this page: https://github.com/tonethar/IGME-235-Shared/blob/master/notes/core-skills/ftp-upload-walkthrough.md

 **random-jokes.php**